openzipkin/brave/brave/README.md

 span.
 All annotations are recorded on an offset basis, using the less expensive and more precise `System.nanoTime()` function.

+## Troubleshooting instrumentation
+Instrumentation problems can lead to scope leaks and orphaned data.
+When testing instrumentation, use [StrictScopeDecorator](src/main/java/brave/propagation/StrictScopeDecorator.java), as it will throw errors on known scoping problems.

+If you see data with the annotation `brave.flush`, you may have an instrumentation bug.
+To see more information, set the Java logger named `brave.internal.recorder.PendingSpans` to FINE level.
+Do not do this in production as tracking abandoned data incurs higher overhead.

+Note: When using log4j2, set the following to ensure log settings apply:
+`-Djava.util.logging.manager=org.apache.logging.log4j.jul.LogManager`

 ## Unit testing instrumentation

 When writing unit tests, there are a few tricks that will make bugs